‘Monster’ storm expected to impact Yadkin County | Yadkin Ripple

-Emergency officials, fire chiefs, law enforcement and town and county leaders gathered at the Yadkin County Emergency Operations Center on Tuesday evening for a briefing ahead of Hurricane Florence which is expected to impact much of the state later this week.
+On Tuesday, emergency officials, fire chiefs, law enforcement, town and county leaders gathered for a briefing ahead of Hurricane Florence, which is expected to impact much of the state this week.

 “Unfortunately we’re here under bad circumstances,” said Yadkin County Emergency Services Director Keith Vestal.
 “We’ve got a monster out in the Atlantic and it’s got its eye on Yadkin County.
 All these models are directing it towards us.
 We’ve got to gear up and plan on this being worst case scenario for Yadkin County.”

-Various models predict anywhere from tropical depression to category one force winds to impact the area which could cause problems with downed trees and power outages.
+Various models predict anywhere from tropical depression to category one force winds to impact the area likely causing downed trees and power outages.

-Vestal said current reports are indicating 10 plus inches of rain will be dumped on the area resulting in historic flooding of the Yadkin River and other waterways in the county.
+Vestal said reports are indicating 10-plus inches of rain will be dumped on the area resulting in historic flooding of the Yadkin River and other waterways in the county.

+Area residents were encouraged early in the week to make preparations for the impending storm.

+“Get ready now,” said Governor Roy Cooper at a press conference on Monday morning.

-Store shelves are beginning to empty of bottled water, milk and other necessities, indicating that many are taking the threat of the storm seriously and are preparing.
+By Tuesday, bottled water, milk and other necessities were in short supply in local stores, indicating that many are taking the threat of the storm seriously and are preparing.

 Vestal said one of the most important things he would like to impress upon area residents is to make a plan early to evacuate for those who live in flood prone areas.